Other types of diabetes

 Here are some steps to consider when you are newly diagnosed with diabetes.

 How are you going with your diabetes health checks?

-Regular checks can help reduce risks of serious diabetes-related complications, like problems with your feet, eyes, heart and kidneys.
-Your health care team will let you know how often you need checks, so you can schedule them into your calendar.
+Regular checks can help reduce your risks of developing serious diabetes-related complications, like problems with your feet, eyes, heart and kidneys.
+Individual members of your health care team will let you know how often you need checks, so you can schedule them into your calendar.

 This information is intended as a guide only.
 It should not replace individual medical advice.
 If you have any concerns about your health, or further questions, you should contact your health professional.